Turkey's Dairy Industry Overview

 Milk Production and Processing

 Turkey produces around 23 million metric tonnes of milk each year, making it one of the leading milk producers in the world.
-Out of this, approximately 15 million metric tonnes are processed annually into various dairy products for local consumption and export.
+Approximately 15 million metric tonnes of this milk are processed annually into various dairy products for local consumption and export.
 The cheese production in the country stands at around 800,000 metric tonnes annually, offering a wide variety of cheese types.

 Milk Powder and Whey Production